potatolappy/e-commerce-analysis/README.md

 5. most expensive logistic cost in each city

    conclusion: none of the top 10 most expensive city is also the most profitable one, consider reducing or relinquish office operation in that region

+note: we will assume the e-commmerce company also operate their own logistic center, with some 3PL help

 the analysis can be viewed at ```main_analysis.ipynb``` while the file can be accessed at ```olist_data.csv``` and ```product_translation.csv``` to change portuguese -> english